-For trade and other receivables, the Company has applied the standard's simplified approach and has calculated ECLs based on lifetime expected credit losses.
+For trade and other receivables including contract asset, the Company has applied the standard's simplified approach and has calculated ECLs based on lifetime expected credit losses.
 The Company has established a provision matrix that is based on the Company's historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.